ryedin/site/_management/updating-old-apps.md

 order: 900
 ---

 A small number of old Convox apps — those created with Rack releases older than `20160223211445` — have a different load balancer configuration than what is used in current apps.
-Upcoming changes to Convox Rack will break backwards compatibility with these apps, causing problems if they are deployed.
+Recent changes to Convox Rack break backwards compatibility with these apps, causing problems if they are deployed.
 This guide explains how to identify old apps and deploy new ones to replace them.

 ## How to recognize an old app